 Code Title Hours Prerequisites Milestones/Notes

-First Year · · ·
+First Year

 Fall

-ENG 101 or 102 or 103 College Composition I (MOTR ENGL 100) or College Composition II (MOTR ENGL 200) or Report Writing (MOTR ENGL 110) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079.
+ENG 101 or 102 or 103 College Composition I (MOTR ENGL 100) or College Composition II (MOTR ENGL 200) or Report Writing (MOTR ENGL 110) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079

 Elective 4

-BIO 140 Principles of Biology I (MOTR BIOL 150L) 5 CHM 105 and Reading Proficiency.
+BIO 140 Principles of Biology I (MOTR BIOL 150L) 5 CHM 105 and Reading Proficiency

-CHM 105 General Chemistry I (MOTR CHEM 150L) 5 MTH 140 (or at least one and a half years of high school algebra) and CHM 101 with a minimum grade of "C" or one year of high school chemistry, and Reading Proficiency.
+CHM 105 General Chemistry I (MOTR CHEM 150L) 5 MTH 140 (or at least one and a half years of high school algebra) and CHM 101 with a minimum grade of "C" or one year of high school chemistry, and Reading Proficiency

 Credit Hours 17

 Spring

 Elective 4

-BIO 141 Principles of Biology II 4 BIO 140 with a grade of C or better and Reading Proficiency.
+BIO 141 Principles of Biology II 4 BIO 140 with a grade of C or better and Reading Proficiency

-CHM 106 General Chemistry II 5 CHM 105 and (MTH 160 or MTH 160A or MTH 160B or MTH 160C) with minimum grades of "C" or test in MTH 170 or higher on the Math placement test and Reading Proficiency.
+CHM 106 General Chemistry II 5 CHM 105 and (MTH 160 or MTH 160A or MTH 160B or MTH 160C) with minimum grades of "C" or test in MTH 170 or higher on the Math placement test and Reading Proficiency

 Credit Hours 13

 Second Year

 Fall

 Elective 4

-Social & Behavior ral Science: Civics Requirement 3
+Social & Behavior al Science: Civics Requirement 3

-PHY 111 College Physics I (MOTR PHYS 150L) 4 MTH 144 or prior or concurrent enrollment in MTH 160, MTH 160A, MTH 160B or MTH 160C and Reading Proficiency.
+PHY 111 College Physics I (MOTR PHYS 150L) 4 MTH 160 and Reading Proficiency

-CHM 206 Organic Chemistry Lecture I 3 CHM 106 with a grade of "C" or better and Reading Proficiency.
+CHM 206 Organic Chemistry Lecture I 3 CHM 106 with a grade of "C" or better

+and Reading Proficiency

-CHM 210 Organic Chemistry Lab I 2 concurrent or prior enrollment of CHM 206 with a grade of "C" or better and Reading Proficiency.
+CHM 210 Organic Chemistry Lab I 2 concurrent or prior enrollment of CHM

+206 with a grade of "C" or better and

+Reading Proficiency

 Credit Hours 16

 Spring

-MTH 210 Analytic Geometry and Calculus I 5 MTH 185 or (MTH 160, MTH 160A, MTH 160B or MTH 160C and MTH 170) with grades of "C" or better or satisfactory score on placement test and Reading Proficiency.
-All prerequisite courses must have been completed within the last 3 years.
+MTH 210 Analytic Geometry and Calculus I 5 MTH 185 or (MTH 160, MTH 160A, MTH

+160B or MTH 160C and MTH 170) with

+grades of "C" or better or satisfactory

+score on placement test and Reading

+Proficiency

 Elective 4

-CHM 207 Organic Chemistry Lecture II 3 CHM 206 with a grade of "C" or better and Reading Proficiency.
+CHM 207 Organic Chemistry Lecture II 3 CHM 206 with a grade of "C" or better

+and Reading Proficiency

-CHM 211 Organic Chemistry Lab II 2 Concurrent or prior enrollment in CHM 207 with a minimum grade of "C" and CHM 210 with a minimum grade of "C" and Reading Proficiency.
+CHM 211 Organic Chemistry Lab II 2 Concurrent or prior enrollment in CHM

+207 with a minimum grade of "C" and

+CHM 210 with a minimum grade of "C"

+and Reading Proficiency

-Credit Hours 14 ·
+Credit Hours 14

 Total Credit Hours 60

-\Click on the hyperlinked course number to view additional information about the course.
+$^{^{\}star}$ Click on the hyperlinked course number to view additional information about the course.

-Code Title Hours Prerequisites Milestones/Notes

-First Year

-Fall

-ENG 101 or 102 or 103 College Composition I (MOTR ENGL 100) or College Composition II (MOTR ENGL 200) or Report Writing (MOTR ENGL 110) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079.

-Social & Behavioral Scie ence: Civics Requirement 3

-MTH 210 Analytic Geometry and Calculus I 5 MTH 185 or (MTH 160, MTH 160A, MTH 160B or MTH 160C and MTH 170) with grades of " C" or better or satisfactory score on placement test and Reading Proficiency.
-All prerequisite courses must have been completed within the last 3 years.
+Code Title Hours Prerequisites Milestones/Notes First Year Fall ENG 101 or 102 or 103 College Composition I (MOTR ENGL 100) or College Composition II (MOTR ENGL 200) or Report Writing (MOTR ENGL 110) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079 Social & Behavio ral Science: Civics Requirement 3 MTH 210 Analytic Geometry and Calculus I 5 MTH 185 or (MTH 160, MTH 160A, MTH 160B or MTH 160C and MTH 170) with grades of "C" or better or satisfactory score on placement test and Reading Proficiency

-CHM 105 General Chemistry I (MOTR CHEM 150L) 5 MTH 140 (or at least one and a half years of high school algebra) and CHM 101 with a minimum grade of "C" or one year of high school chemistry, and Reading Proficiency.

-Credit Hours 16

-Spring

-Elective 4 Recommend MTH 220

-Elective 5

-\\Students completing a course that has been assigned a MOTR number may transfer that course to any public institution in Missouri.
+^{}Students completing a course that has been assigned a MOTR number may transfer that course to any public institution in Missouri.
 Those who complete CORE 42 requirements will have that verification on their transcript.

-\\\ It is your responsibility to verify that the courses listed above will transfer to the four-year institution of your choice.
+^{} It is your responsibility to verify that the courses listed above will transfer to the four-year institution of your choice.
 Maximize your transfer credits/classes by meeting with an academic advisor.